waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Strategic Notes
 - **"No Will to Fight" Message:** A party menu cursor error on a fainted Pokémon, not a refusal to battle.
 - **Victory Road Trainers:** Defeated trainers in Victory Road act as impassable obstacles.
+- **Struggle Mechanic:** Struggle is only used automatically when a Pokémon is out of PP for ALL of its moves.

 # III.
 Tool Development & Debugging
 ## A. Tool Status
 - **`gem_pathfinder_v2` Status:** The tool is now fully functional after several iterative fixes.
-- **`puzzle_strategist_agent` Status:** DELETED.
-The agent was fundamentally flawed, repeatedly hallucinating that a solvable puzzle was unsolvable.
-Asking an LLM to perform a complex state-space search via prompt is not a robust strategy.
 - **`boulder_puzzle_solver` Status:** NEW.
-This tool uses a BFS algorithm to solve boulder puzzles, replacing the flawed agent.
+This tool uses a BFS algorithm to solve boulder puzzles, replacing flawed manual/agent approaches.

+## B. Agent/Tool Ideas
+- `party_health_assessor_agent`: Could analyze party status to recommend when a retreat to a Pokémon Center is strategically necessary.

-## B. Debugging Principles & Lessons
+## C. Debugging Principles & Lessons
 - **Scientific Method:** Use a scientific approach: form a hypothesis, test it, and document the conclusion.
-- **Trust System Feedback:** System feedback (like warnings) is the source of truth and MUST be trusted over personal observations or agent outputs, which can be hallucinations.
+- **Trust System Feedback:** System feedback (like warnings or a tool's 'no path found' error) is the source of truth and MUST be trusted over personal assumptions or agent outputs.
 - **Agent vs. Tool:** Complex, deterministic, computational tasks like state-space searches (BFS) are better suited for code-based Tools, not reasoning-based Agents.

 # IV.
-Current Plans & Tasks
-## A. Current Plan: Retreat and Heal
+Current Plan: Survive Victory Road 2F
-**Status:** Party is in critical condition after a tough trainer battle.
-**Current Step:** Retreat from Victory Road 1F to the nearest Pokémon Center to heal and regroup before re-attempting the puzzles.
+**Status:** Party is critically injured.
+I am trapped on Victory Road 2F.
+**Current Step:** The only path forward is blocked by a boulder barrier.
+I must solve the western boulder puzzle (boulder at (5, 15), switch at (2, 17)) to proceed.
+I will use the `boulder_puzzle_solver` tool to find the solution.

 # V. Archived Plans & Disproven Hypotheses
-- **(Failed) Manual Boulder Solution:** My hypothesis that the eastern boulder at (15, 3) was the key was disproven.
-Pushing it north is blocked by an item at (12, 1).
+- **(Failed) Retreat from Victory Road 1F:** My plan to retreat from Victory Road 1F via the entrance at (9, 18) failed.
+The `gem_pathfinder_v2` tool repeatedly found no path, which I eventually confirmed was due to defeated trainers blocking the way.
+This forced me to take the ladder to 2F, trapping me deeper inside.
+- **(Confirmed) Victory Road Trainer Impassability:** Confirmed that defeated trainers in Victory Road act as impassable obstacles.
 - **(Failed) Agent-led Retreat:** My `puzzle_strategist_agent` incorrectly concluded the puzzle was unsolvable, leading to a plan to retreat via the ladder at (2, 2).
 This was proven false by system feedback.
 - **(Failed) Manual 31-Step Solution:** The manual plan to solve the western boulder puzzle was abandoned as it was based on a flawed premise and is now superseded by the `boulder_puzzle_solver` tool.
 - **(Confirmed) Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.
 - **(Confirmed) Victory Road 3F Western Platform Dead End:** Confirmed via system feedback that this platform is NOT a dead end.
 My previous conclusions were hallucinations based on a fundamental misunderstanding of the map's elevation.
 - **(Confirmed) Victory Road 3F Boulder Switch Test:** Confirmed that the player cannot activate a boulder switch without a boulder.
-- **(Confirmed) Victory Road Trainer Impassability:** Confirmed that defeated trainers in Victory Road act as impassable obstacles after multiple tests.
 - **(Failed) Victory Road 1F Puzzle - Blocked!
 (Initial Agent Failure):** My `puzzle_strategist_agent` initially determined that the boulder puzzles on this floor were unsolvable.
 This was proven to be a hallucination by system feedback.
 The root cause was a flawed `get_impassable_coords` tool that did not account for defeated trainers as obstacles.
 This plan to retreat was abandoned.